 Typical Mission: Business and pleasure; frequent trips under 1,000 nm.

 Why This Airplane: It met all her needs (nonstop flights between California and Idaho, strong IFR platform, four seats), and she was impressed by its comfort, safety and Cirrus Perspective avionics.
-Plus, she could take advantage of the accelerated depreciation benefit in 2008.

 Intended Vs. Actual Use: Very close.
 Prior to receiving her instrument rating, she used the plane mostly for pleasure; now, she also uses it for business.